Preventive-Corrective Cyber-Defense: Attack-Induced Region Minimization and Cybersecurity Margin Maximization: Case Study

 By contrast, if $\omega^G$ is small enough (e.g., $\omega^G = 0.01$), the consequent generation $\boldsymbol{G} = [0.38, 1.49, 0.51, 0.21, 0.10]^T$~pu.
+Note that the total power generation $\boldsymbol{1}^T \boldsymbol{G}$ remains 2.69~pu and ensures the power flow balance.
 The operation cost is 95.81\$, which increases by 67\% compared to the cheapest operation cost $C^{G_0}$.
 However, the cybersecurity margin is $B^G = r = 1$~pu, which increases by 1900\% compared to $B^{G_0}=0.05$~pu.
-In other words, the proposed dispatching cyber-defense strategy \textbf{P3} manages to move the cheapest-but-dangerous operation point to a \textit{safest-but-expensive} operation point.
+In other words, the proposed corrective cyber-defense strategy P3 manages to move the cheapest-but-dangerous operation point to a \textit{safest-but-expensive} operation point.
 In addition, the cyber-defense marginal benefit decreases if the cyber-defense cost increases.
-The maximum cyber-defense marginal benefit is achieved if $\boldsymbol{G} = [1.75, 0, 0, 0, 0.94]$, leading to 2\% additional operation cost but 220\% increment of cybersecurity margin.
+The maximum cyber-defense marginal benefit is achieved if $\boldsymbol{G} = [1.75, 0, 0, 0, 0.94]$, leading to 2\% additional defense-induced operation cost but 220\% increment of cybersecurity margin.

-As shown in Fig.~\ref{fig_ParetoRedis}, the Pareto front regarding the cyber-defense cost-benefit trade-off of \textbf{P3} is influenced by the different \textbf{P2} decisions.
-Although more cyber-defense meters from \textbf{P2} only sightly increase the \textbf{P3} cyber-defense benefits, the \textbf{P3} cyber-defense costs are significantly decreased when the safest-but-expensive operation points are chosen.
+As shown in Fig.~\ref{fig_ParetoRedis}, the Pareto optimal front regarding the cyber-defense cost-benefit trade-off of P3 is influenced by the different P2 decisions.
+Although more measurement protection from P2 only sightly increase the P3 cyber-defense benefits, the P3 cyber-defense costs are significantly decreased when the safest-but-expensive operation points are chosen.